Nacnano/nacnano/README.md

 - A curious student with coding and mathematics skills who is seeking to contribute to the world
 - I like software engineering, mostly backend stuff.
 - Currently studying Computer Engineering at Chulalongkorn University Class of 2026
-- If you are interested, you can view my [Resume](https://resume.nacnano.dev/).
+- If you are interested in my projects, experiences, or skills, you can view my [Resume](https://resume.nacnano.dev/).
+- Feel free to contact me via the contacts below

 ## Skills